AI-Empower/Empower/Datasets.md

 Symbolic reasoning often involves manipulating symbols according to certain rules.
 Here, you may want to look at how well the model generalizes across different types of symbolic tasks.

-## Decomposition
-- List Reversal
-- kth Letter Concatenation

-For decomposition tasks, the key is to evaluate how well the model can break down a complex problem into simpler sub-problems.
-Metrics like precision and recall can be useful.

 ## Multi-hop QA
 - HotpotQA
 - CommaQA